DoxrGitHub/cryppo/README.md

+zip file contains all files
+i will delete all and upload all files to this repo later

 # CryptoCrafter
 The recent discovery of a method of DNP(DO NOT POWERWASH) allows us to modify cryptohome info in stateful.
 We will create a cryptohome setup app in rma shims, allowing us to finally unenroll without exploiting CRSwifty.